DHEA and Fertility | Fertility & Pregnancy Acupuncture Clinic

-At my acupuncture clinic we see many clients who are undergoing assisted fertility treatments.
-Some of these clients have undergone numerous rounds of unsuccessful cycles or been given a poor prognosis of becoming or keeping a pregnancy.
-In this internet age these women will often start to research ways that they can improve their chances and come in asking questions about information they have found on the internet.
+At my acupuncture clinic I see many clients who are undergoing assisted fertility treatments.
+Some of these clients have undergone numerous rounds of unsuccessful cycles or been given a poor prognosis of becoming pregnant or keeping a pregnancy.
+In our internet age many women will often start to research ways that they can improve their chances and come in asking questions about information they have found on the internet.

 DHEA is a naturally occurring hormone which converts into androgens (mainly testosterone) in females.
 It is essential in the production and development of healthy eggs.
 It is also commonly supplemented to increase fertility for certain women, particularly those with diminished ovarian reserve (DOR).
 It is estimated at least one quarter of fertility clinics worldwide are prescribing DHEA to their clients (1).